mrciolino/wiki-backup/timeline.md

   - [The Destruction of Allford](/Events/the-destruction-of-allford)
   - [Traveling to Hastow](/Events/traveling-to-hastow)
   - The party sails from Hastow to Saragassa.
+  - The party arrives at a tavern in Saragassa called The Whore's Nipple.
+At the tavern, Krorg begins spreading rumors that the Pirate King is going to make a major announcement tomorrow, which many pirates gain interest in.
+The next day, the Pirate King woke up and heard he was supposed to give a major annoucement but had no idea what was going on, and that is when Krorg approached him with the plan.
+ - The pirate king agrees to the plan to raid Altricia and assembles the pirate lords so that the strategizing may begin.
+ - The party meets the Bugbear captain, one of the pirate lords.
  - While on Saragassa, the party finds an ancient ruin with a teleportation circle while exploring the jungle.
 They believe it to be related to Rathwing's cult.
   - The party acquires the Deck of Many Things and begins drawing cards.
   - Spoops pulls a card and acquires Dio the map.
   - Spoops pulls a card and is teleported away, becoming trapped in a crypt and is only freed when the party finds him.